General University Reference Utility

 Only tenured faculty should be eligible to serve on peer tenure and promotion committees, and only faculty of higher rank than the candidate should make recommendations about promotion.
 In unusual circumstances, e.g., insufficient numbers of tenured and higher-ranked faculty, exceptions to this provision may be permitted by the Executive Vice President and Provost on request by the academic unit.

 Promotion and tenure committees shall consist of members of the faculty selected by procedures approved by the unit's faculty, the campus chancellor (if applicable), and the dean.
+Only tenured and tenure-line faculty are eligible to vote for members of all promotion and tenure committees.
 The faculty of the unit concerned should determine the size of the review committee, but in no case should a review committee consist of fewer than three members.

 In order to ensure continuity in the review process, the procedures shall provide that some members of the review committee at each level shall, where possible, serve for at least two years.
 When terms of specified length are used, the terms of committee members should be staggered.